ahrnuld/php-mvc-basic/README.md

-# Docker template for PHP projects
+# Basic PHP MVC demo
-This repository provides a starting template for PHP application development.
+This repository demonstrates how the MVC design pattern can be implemented using PHP.

-It contains:
+It contains a docker configuration with:
 * NGINX webserver
 * PHP FastCGI Process Manager with PDO MySQL support
 * MariaDB (GPL MySQL fork)